drykovanov/mapbox-gl-draw-rotate-scale-rect-mode/README.md

 ```

 ## Usage examples:
-Init mapbox-gl-draw with TxRectMode and changeMode():
+Init mapbox-gl-draw with TxRectMode and provide styling.
+There is style example in /src/demo.js and icon set in /demo/rotate, /demo/scale.
 ```
     import { TxRectMode, TxCenter} from 'mapbox-gl-draw-rotate-scale-rect-mode';
     ...